 Professional help can be critical for dealing with some types of stress.
 But the good news is, there are plenty of things you can do right now to help your body and mind deal with stressors.

-Here are 10 hacks for anxiety and stress relief.
+Here are 10 hacks for anxiety and stress relief, or you can read out ultimate guide for stress management techniques.

 Your morning cup of joe might seem like the only thing getting you through the day, but consuming too much could be making things worse for you.
 Studies have found that high doses of caffeine can actually make your anxiety worse.